mcjavabootcamp/quizHashmap/README.md

 		// Get the value corresponding to the key 3 System.out.println("The value is " + map.put(3));

-		// Check to see if "indiana" is in my HashMap
+		// Check to see if "indiana" is in my HashMap.
+It should only print once IF my value is found.
 		String myVal = "indiana";
 		for (String value : myVal.values()) {
             if (myVal == value){